-For the three months ended March 31, 2018, compared to the same period in 2017, the increase in discounts was primarily driven by an increase in rest of world product revenues, due in part to an increase in biosimilar revenues.
-This increase was partially offset by the impact from the spin-off of our hemophilia business on February 1, 2017.
+For the three and six months ended June 30, 2018, compared to the same periods in 2017, the increases in discounts were primarily due to increases in rest of world product revenues, due in part to increases in biosimilar revenues.

+Discounts for the six months ended June 30, 2018, compared to the same period in 2017, were partially offset by the impact resulting from the spin-off of our hemophilia business on February 1, 2017.